foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``templates_path``
 ******************

-Path to custome templates directory.
+Path to custom templates directory.
 If provided, Foremast will first look in this directory for any templates.
 This can be an absolute path, or a path relative to where you where you are running the Foremast commands.
 See :ref:`pipeline_examples` for more details on custom templates.

     | *Required*: No

 ``default_ec2_securitygroups``
 ******************************

 Comma separated list or json of EC2 security groups to include for all deployments.
 If a comma separated list is given, the groups are applied to all environments.
 If a json is provide, it assigns groups only to the specified environment.

     | *Required*: No
     | *Example*: ``office,test_sg,example``